Nina and Hanne are one of my OTPs and they deserve all the waffles in the world. So I thought I’d try and stitch them!

 As I’ve mentioned in previous posts, I got into cross-stitch over lockdown and have kept it up ever since.
 I’ve been really enjoying the total range of things you can make – you can find my other cross-stitches of fanfics, book covers, characters and favourite quotes here.
 Like I said, a range!

+What do you think!
 Are there any crafts or hobbies you’ve been enjoying recently?
-What is your favourite Star Wars film?
-Or have you read the books?
-(I haven’t and I’m so interested in what people think.).
+Have you read Rule of Wolves?
 Let me know in the comments!

-This one of my favourite weekly tags, so many people do it that it’s really fun – and it’s always nice to rant about how excited I am for my next read.
-WWW Wednesday is hosted over at Taking On A World Of Words, go and check out their site!
+Wednesday is hosted over at Taking On A World Of Words, go and check out their site!
 If you’ve had a go at this tag, feel free to link your post in the comments.
-And here’s what I’ve been up to this week!
+And here’s what I’ve been up to these past weeks!